Over the next month or so, I am going to be focusing on the concept of ‘Business Transitions’.

 There are six such Transitions, and they are all worth understanding so you can identify whether your business is calling for a Transition of its own.

-A new direction entirely
+- A Pivot (a new direction entirely)

-New ambition, desire for greater sophistication
+- An Elevation (new ambition, desire for greater sophistication)

-A Contraction
+- A Contraction (a necessary downsizing)

-A plateaued business seeking a brighter future
+- A Renewal (a plateaued business seeking a brighter future)

 When I work with clients, being able to name their transition is very helpful because it shows them the big picture – the long arc of their businesses’ change process, which allows them to orient themselves toward this journey and to lead it better.